Microgrammas - New World Snakeferns

 Many species sold online without accepted names appear to be either geographic variants or juvenile frond forms of a few common species.
 Other climbing polypod genera that have species with thin rhizomes - such as Asian and Pacific tongue or dragon scale ferns (Pyrrosia species) and some of the smaller strap ferns (Campyloneurum species) - may also occasionally be sold as snakeferns.
-Despite leaf shape and rhizome similarities, they can be easily differentiated from Microgramma by their leaf textures and secondary vein arrangements.
+Despite leaf shape and rhizome similarities, they can be easily differentiated from Microgramma by their leaf textures, secondary vein arrangements and sori placements.
 In the case of Pyrrosia, stellate hairs are also visible on the leaf surfaces under low-power magnification.

 Snakeferns are easily propagated from stem pieces laid on damp sphagnum moss and left covered in a warm, bright spot for eight to 10 weeks until they develop roots along their rhizomes.
 Once they have root systems, they can be loosely potted in plastic baskets filled with sphagnum moss until fully established.

 Their primary pests are mealybugs and slugs.
 Both are easily-treated, but I find that drenches with systemic pesticides are more effective than sprays.